20 actors who played multiple roles on the same show

 A classic concept in Marvel's S.H.I.E.L.D. comics is the "Life Model Decoy," robots that could stand in for VIPs like Nick Fury.
 Agents of S.H.I.E.L.D. replicated the effect in a very organic way in the form of the three Koenig brothers, all played by Patton Oswalt.
 Eric Koenig was the first, and helped play an instrumental role in saving Phil Coulson and his team from the HYDRA coup in the back half of season 1.
 But after Eric was killed by a HYDRA sleeper, Oswalt returned in the roles of his identical brothers Sam and Billy, who carried on their late brother's upbeat attitude, video game obsession, and steadfast guarding of secret spy bases.

-In the most recent season of Agents of S.H.I.E.L.D., star Clark Gregg also got to try playing multiple characters.
+In season 6 of Agents of S.H.I.E.L.D., star Clark Gregg also got to try playing multiple characters.
 In the wake of Coulson's death, Gregg returned to the show as Sarge, a mysterious man from another dimension with strange ties to Coulson.

 Yael Grobglas, Jane the Virgin